 Your gateway for this expedition is Ushuaia, Argentina.
-Located within the Tierra del Fuego archipelago, Ushuaia has a small-town feel yet boasts many shops, museums, cafés and restaurants that you can enjoy before your voyage.
+Arrive anytime on Day 1.
+(Many arrive a day or two early to explore the Tiera del Fuego region.)
+Based on the arrival information you send us, we will arrange for a transfer from the airport to your included hotel.
+Ushuaia boasts many shops, museums, cafés and restaurants.
 If you're feeling adventurous, the nearby Tierra del Fuego National Park and Martial Glacier offer plenty of outdoor activities, such as hiking.
+A Quark Expeditions representative will be available to answer your questions in the lobby of your hotel in Ushuaia during your optional predeparture briefing on Day 1, at 6 pm.